 - Knowledge of and experience in navigating educational institutions, resources, programs, social services and government agencies

-- Experience in designing and implementing programs for and with the Latino community
+- Experience in designing and implementing programs for Latino community

 ADDITIONAL ADMINISTRATIVE AND PHYSICAL REQUIREMENTS

-- Regularly work in the office and in the community as needed
+- Regularly work in the office and in the community (schools, churches, parks, community centers, etc.) as needed

-- Evening and weekend availability may be required, and work hours are flexible to accommodate program implementation; long hours during peak periods.
+- Evening and weekend availability is required, and work hours are flexible to accommodate program implementation; long hours during peak periods

 Latino Network is a fast-paced, highly engaged work environment with satellite Operations within Multnomah County.
 We strive to communicate effectively and respectfully within the context of varying beliefs, behaviors, orientations, identities and cultural backgrounds.
 We actively seek opportunities for professional development for our staff and promote a willingness to change for continual improvement.